 Carolyn Abbate and Roger Parker.
 A History of Opera.
 New York and London: W.W.
 Norton, 2012.

+xix + 604 pp. $49.95.

+ISBN 978-0-373-05721-8

 For many years, few comprehensive histories of opera have been available, the best known being Donald Jay Grout's A Short History of Opera (its most recent edition runs to 1030 pages).
 W. W. Norton has recently published three books on the genre, each serving different purposes.
 James Parakilas's The Story of Opera (2013) functions as a Music Appreciation text on opera (see the review in this journal, Vol. 4 No. 2, pp. 349-53), while Michael Rose's The Birth of an Opera: Fifteen Masterpieces from Poppea to Wozzeck (2013) examines selected works in depth.
-By contrast, A History of Opera by Carolyn Abbate and Roger Parker presents a comprehensive history of the genre.
-While colored by strong biases, particularly regarding the present state of opera, the authors' narrative provides a thorough accounting of its historical development as well as rich and penetrating insights into many of its greatest monuments.
+By contrast, A History of Opera by Carolyn Abbate and Roger Parker presents a comprehensive history.
+While colored by strong biases, particularly regarding the present state of opera, the authors' narrative provides a thorough accounting of opera's historical development as well as rich and penetrating insights into many of its greatest monuments.

 Renowned specialists in complementary traditions—Abbate in German and French opera, Parker in Italian—the authors have worked together before, co-editing Analyzing Opera: Verdi and Wagner in 1988 (Berkeley: University of California Press).
 The present book is truly a collaboration, as Abbate and Parker—henceforth AP—wrote almost every sentence in tandem.
-They have elected not to include musical examples or technical analyses, relying on impressions gained through live and recorded performances to explain a work's dramatic impact.
+They made the calculated decision not to include any musical examples, technical analyses, or in-text illustrations, relying on impressions gained through live and recorded performances to explain a work's dramatic impact; while a potentially hazardous choice, resulting in 548 unbroken pages of text, the lively prose and intriguing insights maintain the reader's interest throughout.

 As their narrative unfolds, AP emphasize evolving conventions as well as recurring motifs in opera history.
 One motif concerns the vocal and visual "extravagance" of opera performance.
 Another acknowledges the inherent artificiality of sung drama but also its uncanny power to produce and shape reactions.
-Sometimes the composer produces these responses through the dramatic interactions and even contradictions between the plot-character and voice-character.
-In Ernani, "plot-character" Elvira is passive but the "voice-character" is forceful and decisive.
+Sometimes the composer produces these responses through dramatic interactions and even contradictions between the plot-character and voice-character.
+In Ernani, for instance, the "plot-character" Elvira is passive but her "voice-character" is forceful and decisive.
 Germont's patriarchal authority may crush plot-Violetta by the end of their duet in La traviata, but voice-Violetta triumphs, as her line is sustained and Germont's broken (pp. 379-81).
 Through the alchemy of music, listeners willingly accept otherwise absurd suspensions of disbelief (trouser roles) and time manipulations (a character in a hurry stops and sings about it at length).
-Music can also "seduce [us] into making the wrong emotional alliance": however repellent a plot-character may be, the voice-character may compel at least a degree of understanding.
+Music can "seduce [us] into making the wrong emotional alliance": however repellent a plot-character may be, the voice-character may compel at least a degree of understanding.
 In Lady Macbeth of Mtsensk, for example, the contrast between Katerina Izmailova's lyrical and warmly supported lines and the "manically over-energetic" sounds of the men in her life draw our empathy inexorably towards her (pp. 510-12).

-A third motif involves the different levels of interaction that may be present in an opera.
+A third motif involves the different levels of communication that may be present in an opera.
 AP discuss the "acoustic shock" in Singspiele and other "dialogue operas" that alternate between speaking and singing.
-They also examine the complex interrelationships that may arise in operas that include music a character hears on stage ("real song") and the sounds heard everywhere else only by the audience ("unmotivated music").
+They also examine the complex interrelationships that may arise in operas that contain both diegetic music that a character hears on stage ("real song") and the non-diegetic sounds heard only by the audience ("unmotivated music").